ahawkins/hawkins.io/blog/_posts/2012-07-14-rack_from_the_beginning.md

 ## Rails & Rack

-Rails 3+ is a fully Rack compliant.
+Rails 3+ is fully Rack compliant.
 A Rails 3 application is more complex Rack app.
 It has a complex middleware stack.
 The dispatcher is the final middlware.
 The dispatcher reads the routing table and calls the correct controller and method.
 Here's the stock middleware